 - Net pay

-As a business owner, you don’t receive a pay stub like your employees do.
-But, understanding information on a pay stub solves several issues for you and your business.
+Understanding information on a pay stub can help solve issues for you and your business.
 You should know how to create and decipher an employee pay stub.

-If an employee suddenly quits or is fired, you might need to pay them quickly.
+If an employee quits or is terminated, you might need to pay them quickly.
 Knowing pay stub information makes the process smoother.
-The more familiar you are with the parts of a pay stub, the faster you can check for accuracy and pay the employee.
+The more familiar you are with the parts of a pay stub, the faster you can check for accuracy and pay employees.

 Reviewing employee pay stubs can also bring mistakes to your attention.
-Check for correct pay rates, hours worked, and total earnings.
+While looking over stubs, check for correct pay rates, hours worked, and total earnings.
 If an amount seems unusually high or low, you can catch errors early to avoid IRS penalties and conflicts with employees.